assafdori/resume-app-iac/README.md

-# Infrastracture as Code 🏗️
+# Infrastructure as Code 🏗️

 This repository holds all infrastracture related Terraform code that plans and builds the AWS infrastracture used for the <a href="https://github.com/assafdori/resume-app" target="_blank">resume web application.</a>